zimaxnet/orb-game/README.md

 ## 🆕 Changelog

+### 2024-07-16
+- Added a new **Memory Trivia** mini-game accessible from the Control Panel.
+Compete with yourself by guessing answers from your past conversations!

 ### 2024-07-15
 - Fixed a bug where the memory export endpoint (`/api/memory/export`) returned an empty array despite existing memories.
 The backend now correctly retrieves and exports all stored memories.
 - If the Memory Panel does not show memories, verify the backend is running the latest code and that the `/api/memory/export` endpoint returns data.
 Use `curl https://api.aimcs.net/api/memory/export` to check.